Searching For Truth

 Some of the things we want to keep in mind when looking at this topic are:

 How do you recognize Truth?
 Where do you start on your journey looking for truth?
 When do we search for truth?
-Why is it important to seek and find the truth?
-Who has to seek out the truth and Who has the answers we seek?
+Why is it important to seek and find the truth

-This is the last lesson to memorize the prayer below
+This is the last lesson from set 3 to memorize the prayer.

 O my Lord!
 Make Thy beauty to be my food, and Thy presence my drink, and Thy pleasure my hope, and praise of Thee my action, and remembrance of Thee my companion, and the power of Thy sovereignty my succorer, and Thy habitation my home, and my dwelling-place the seat Thou hast sanctified from the limitations